accessibility-luxembourg/accessibilite.public.lu/content/en/rapdf1.1/referentiel-technique.md

     - either by text (e.g. ‘mandatory’);
     - or by a visual indication (e.g. "\*") defined before the form by a text indication (e.g. ‘Fields preceded by ("\*") are mandatory’).
 5. Check that the indication of whether a field is mandatory or optional is:
-    - visible in the document, prior to validation of the form;
+    - visible in the document, prior to form validation;
-    - contained in the tooltip, prior to validation of the form.
+    - contained in the tooltip, prior to form validation.
 6. If this is the case, the criterion is validated.

 ##### Mapping {class="disclosure mapping"}